Alonso-del-Arte/chess/doc/Variants.md

 This variant by Micha&lstrok; Ryszard W&oacute;jcik, confusingly named after a style of chess play emphasizing reckless gambits, was invented in 2017, and to my knowledge can only be played on Apronus.com.
 Well, it can be played on a physical board, subject to a caveat about the number of knights available in the physical chess set.

+Because, you see, this variant differs from regular chess only in that pawns can only promote to knights.
+Then, theoretically, you need to have at least two extra knights to play this variant on a physical board, just as with regular chess it is advisable to have two extra queens.

 In regular chess, pawn promotion often happens when the player promoting a pawn has already lost a queen.
-Knowing the opponent can replace a captured queen in this variant might make a player even more driven to capture the opponent's queen but not necessarily more interested in capturing an opponent's knights.
+Knowing the opponent can't replace a captured queen in this variant might make a player even more driven to capture the opponent's queen but not necessarily more interested in capturing an opponent's knights.
 Which would mean that there would not be an available knight for a player promoting a pawn on a physical board.

-Because, you see, this variant differs from regular chess only in that pawns can only promote to knights.
-Then, theoretically, you need to have at least two extra knights, just as with regular chess it is advisable to have two extra queens.

 But what winds up happening most of the time is that one side wins by checkmate long before any pawn can get close to promotion.
 At least that's what happens